-- 3. Information gathering: the network supports policy development by providing a comprehensive and updated overview of trends and patterns in guidance, and assessing progress achieved in implementing relevant Council Resolutions.
-The network seeks mechanisms to promote synergy among, and develop an overview of, EU funded projects on lifelong guidance and parallel initiatives.
-This enables the network to make evidence-based recommendations on policy developments and implementation. - 4.
-Policy analysis and research: the network identifies new research areas on topics relevant for policy development.
-The network will launch thematic research and studies, on its own initiative, through subcontracting or share the outcomes of studies launched by Cedefop.
-The purpose is not to undertake new research for purely scientific reasons, but to concentrate on issues which have strong policy relevance. - 5.
-Use of reference tools: the network supports the application of existing common EU reference tools and the development of new tools where appropriate. - 6.
+- 5. Use of reference tools: the network supports the application of existing common EU reference tools and the development of new tools where appropriate. - 6.
 Exploiting project outcomes: the network analyses, disseminates and promotes capitalising on the results of guidance projects and studies, in particular those funded by the EU, feeding into policy development at both national and EU levels (this includes disseminating the policy lessons of projects supported by the Lifelong Learning Programme and the previous sectoral programmes, and the European Social Fund). - 7.
 Strengthening representative structures: the network also provides advice the development of National Guidance Fora or other national representative structures, both in participating countries where they already exist and in those where they do not.

-The Commission considers that the network is in the position of a de-facto monopoly for the following reasons29:
+The Commission considers that the network is in the position of a de-facto monopoly for the following reasons32: